SAP-samples/teched2023-DA285v/exercises/ex0/README.md

 # Getting Started

 This section should give you an understanding of the base scenario and data.
 Additionally, we will describe the SAP HANA Cloud free tier or trial setup in case you want to run the exercises yourself.
-As we will process the data using SQL, the SQL editor of SAP HANA Database Explorer (DBX) is sufficient from a tooling perspective.
+As we will process the data mainly using SQL, the SQL editor of SAP HANA Database Explorer (DBX) is sufficient from a tooling perspective.
 However, for the "full experience" we recommend DBeaver, QGIS (or Esri ArcGIS Pro) for spatial data, and Python/Jupyter Notebooks to work with the SAP HANA client API for machine learning (hana-ml).
 At the end of this section, you will find links to additional information on SAP HANA Cloud Multi-Model.

 ## Base Data & Demo Scenario